paigeweber13/traveling-salesman-ilp/README.md

  - so the matrix is a list of linear equations, right?
 So I guess the sum of all $x_{ij}$ would be to list every $x_{ij}$ and then say the constraint is equal to 2?

+# Help from Erik
+l_ij is a coefficient in one constraint x_ij are the variables
+ - need one variable for every edge

+2nd constraint
+ - will need a row for every k
+ - constraint isn't exactly right, should be sum ik and sum kj the sum of x_e for an incident edge is 2.

+\sum_{i \in S} \sum_{j \in S} \leq |S|-1